 Driven by seasonality and a commitment to provenance, the kitchen has embedded signature dishes while also innovating new and exciting dishes every season since it opened.

-Head Chef Stefano’s culinary career began early on, born in Italy he was inspired by his Italian parents and their love and respect for quality and tradition.
-He started cooking at the age of 15.
-Stefano worked his way up in Italy from pubs to fine dining and Michelin starred restaurants including the restaurant at Palazzo Pertrucci.
+Born in Italy, head chef Stefano Marano’s culinary career was inspired by his parents’ love and respect for quality and tradition.
+Stefano started cooking at the age of 15, working his way up from pubs to fine dining and Michelin-starred restaurants, including the Palazzo Pertrucci Ristorante.

-After completing his apprentice in Italy, Stefano moved to England where he worked in Michelin starred Italian and French restaurants for 3 years including L’Escargot, Acquavite & Belmond Le Manoir.
+After completing his apprenticeship in Italy, Stefano moved to England where he worked in Michelin-starred Italian and French restaurants for three years, including L’Escargot, Acquavite & Belmond Le Manoir.

-After moving to Australia he started working for Jonathan at Coast Restaurant following him to Manly Pavilion, as Sous Chef.
-In 2012, he was given the opportunity to open The Apollo restaurant as senior sous chef where he is now the head chef.
+Stefano started working for Jonathan Barthelmess at Coast Restaurant after moving to Australia, following him to Manly Pavilion as Sous Chef.
+In 2012, he was given the opportunity to open The Apollo restaurant as senior sous chef, where he is now the head chef.

-Open seven nights and week and serving lunch from Friday- Sunday, The Apollo also has rightly claimed its place in the Sydney dining scene and in the hearts of Potts Point locals.
+Open seven nights a week and serving lunch from Friday- Sunday, The Apollo has rightly claimed its place in the Sydney dining scene and in the hearts of Potts Point locals.

-The Apollo Sydney expanded in 2014 with the opening of Cho Cho San, an Izakaya re-imagined for the Sydney market, nearby in Potts Point (www.chochosan.com.au).
+The Apollo expanded in 2014 with the opening of Cho Cho San nearby in Potts Point, an Izakaya reimagined for the Sydney market.

-In April 2016, we opened The Apollo in Ginza, Tokyo(http://theapollo.jp/) in partnership with Transit General Office.
+In April 2016, The Apollo Ginza opened in Tokyo, in partnership with Transit General Office.

 The upbeat and attentive style of service is pacey, lending an informality to the overall mood at The Apollo.